thomashorrobin/SwiftCron/README.md

 - Pull requests for bug fixes and new features are most welcome.
 - Pull requests will only be merged once the Travis CI build passes.

-## Requirements

-- iOS 9.0 or greater
-- Xcode 8.0 or greater
-- Swift 3 or greater